Skip to main content

 About

-Primal Planet is a single player action game.
+Primal Planet is a single player and multiplayer arcade platformer game.
 It was developed by Seethingswarm and was released on July 28, 2025.
 It received positive reviews from players.

 PERFECT FOR STEAM DECK!
 About the GamePrimal Planet is a solo developed metroidvania that combines survival and crafting elements with a pixel-perfect aesthetic and an action-packed story, and it's all taking place on a lush planet filled with dinosaurs.
 Uncover the StoryEmbark on a thrilling journey as you follow the gripping tale of a cave dweller fighting to protect his family.
 Survive a b…